-The permit holder must take all practicable steps to prevent lost data.
-If the water volume is not read manually, the records are usually stored on or off site by the water measurement system.
-Where the water measurement system relies in any way on an electrical power source, it must have a non-volatile memory.
+The permit holder must take all practicable steps to prevent lost dataWhere the water measurement system relies in any way on an electrical power source, it must have a non-volatile memory.
 This is to ensure that recorded data is not lost, and remains accessible for a minimum of one year, in the event of a power or battery failure.